 - Save yourself the extra work and serve our pickled cherries and cranberry sauce alongside your Christmas ham and turkey.
 Both are made from premium fruit and are the perfect balance of sweet and sour.
 As essential for the leftover ham sandwiches as they are for the main event.

-- Adding a grain salad to your spread is a flavourful way of incorporating even more seasonal vegetables, as well as a little extra colour, texture and nutrition.
-Toss cooked freekeh, wheat berries, barley or your grains of choice with a light dressing of good extra virgin olive oil and white wine vinegar, stir through chargrilled veggies and fresh herbs, and it’s done.
+- Adding a grain salad, like this Camargue Rice & Chestnut Tabbouleh, to your spread is a flavourful way of incorporating even more seasonal vegetables, as well as a little extra colour, texture and nutrition.
+Toss cooked freekeh, wheat berries, barley or your grains of choice with a light dressing of good extra virgin olive oil and white wine vinegar, stir through chargrilled veggies and fresh herbs, and it's done.
 You can even prep it well ahead of time.

 - Everyone loves a prawn cocktail!
 Turn it into a salad by spreading Marie Rose sauce (combine good quality mayonnaise with ketchup and a dash of Worcestershire sauce) over a plate, then topping it with shaved lettuce, chopped avocado, slices of red shallot and a heap of shelled prawns.